anna-money/workflow-tools/docs/index.rst

 Microservice architecture may have dozens and dozens of lookalikes services that require similar CI/CD workflows.
 With infrastructure as code approach taken by the `GitHub Actions`_, why not using workflows generation?
-Setting up a new microservice repository may also be automated.
+Provisioning repository for a new microservice may also be automated.
 This is where ``workflow-tools`` come in handy.

 Examples